Slpittman7/slpittman/README.md

 Hi!
 I’m 16 years old
 I am an Aquarius,
 I have one sibling
+My favorite color is pink
+I live in Raleigh
 ## My Intrests
 I love cooking—it’s one of my favorite ways to get creative and try new things.
 In addition to cooking, I enjoy binge-watching shows